AgnostiqHQ/covalent/doc/source/api/executors/localbraketqubit.rst

         qml.Hadamard(wires=1)
         return [qml.expval(qml.PauliZ(0)), qml.expval(qml.PauliZ(1))]

 As a QElectron, the circuit can be called either normally or asynchronously using :code:`circuit.run_later()`.
-With the default :code:`"cyclic"` selector, circuit calls will `alternate` between the executors, :code:`[sv1, tn1]`.

 Synchronous example output is below